Organ donation: Other financial incentives

 As stated above, under the National Organ Transplant Act of 1984, granting monetary incentives for organ donation is illegal in the United States.
 However, there has been some discussion about providing fixed payment for potential live donors.
 In 1988, regulated paid organ donation was instituted in Iran and, as a result, the renal transplant waiting list was eliminated.
 Critics of paid organ donation argue that the poor and vulnerable become susceptible to transplant tourism.
 Travel for transplantation becomes transplant tourism if the movement of organs, donors, recipients or transplant professionals occurs across borders and involves organ trafficking or transplant commercialism.
 Poor and underserved populations in underdeveloped countries are especially vulnerable to the negative consequences of transplant tourism because they have become a major source of organs for the 'transplant tourists' that can afford to travel and purchase organs.

 In 1994 a law was passed in Pennsylvania which proposed to pay $300 for room and board and $3,000 for funeral expenses to an organ donor's family.
 Developing the program was an eight-year process; it is the first of its kind.
 Procurement directors and surgeons across the nation await the outcomes of Pennsylvania's program.
 There have been at least nineteen families that have signed up for the benefit.
 Due to investigation of the program, however, there has been some concern whether the money collected is being used to assist families.
-Nevertheless, funeral aids to induce post-mortem organ donation have also received support from experts and the general public, as they present more ethical values, such as honoring the deceased donor, and potentially increase donation willingness.
+Nevertheless, funeral aids to induce post-mortem organ donation have also received support from experts and the general public, as the incentives present more ethical values, such as honoring the deceased donor or preserving voluntariness, and potentially increase donation willingness.

 Some organizations, such as the National Kidney Foundation, oppose financial incentives associated with organ donation claiming, "Offering direct or indirect economic benefits in exchange for organ donation is inconsistent with our values as a society."
 One argument is it will disproportionately affect the poor.
 The $300–3,000 reward may act as an incentive for poorer individuals, as opposed to the wealthy who may not find the offered incentives significant.
 The National Kidney Foundation has noted that financial incentives, such as this Pennsylvania statute, diminish human dignity.

+Morocco

+Organ and tissue donation in Morocco is governed by Law No. 16-98, enacted by Dahir No. 1-99-208 on 16 September 1999 (Official Bulletin No. 4726).

+To ensure that donations are voluntary, the legislation forbids any financial remuneration and governs the donation, removal, and transplantation of human organs for medical or research purposes.Only close family members may make living contributions; posthumous donations are permitted if the donor gave their approval while still alive or if family members concur after two separate medical professionals have verified the donor's brain death.Any violation of the law, such as the illegal transplantation or organ sale, is penalized by jail time and hefty fines.